 Aero bike wheels look fast, ride fast, and race fast.
 At roughly 60mm to 80mm deep, they are the wheels of choice for mostly flat terrain for those who ride at average speeds well above 20mph/32kph.
 They are best suited for time trial and triathlon racing but some also work well in road races and crits where aero performance is decisive to winning.

-For those of us who don’t race but want to go our fastest in training and on competitive group rides, especially on flat and rolling courses, the best aero bike wheels can give you that extra aerodynamic performance when it’s your turn to pull or sprint for the town line yet can still provide the stiffness, handling, and comfort you’ll find in all-around wheels 10-20mm shallower while maintaining your speed better than those.
+For those of us who don’t race but want to go our fastest in training and on competitive group rides, the best aero wheels can give you that extra aerodynamic performance when it’s your turn to pull or sprint for the town line.
+They provide the stiffness, handling, and comfort you’ll find in all-around wheels 10-20mm shallower while maintaining your speed better than those.

-In this post, I review and compare some of the best aero bike wheels available today and say more about why riders and racers should consider them.
+In this post, I review, compare, and recommend some of the best aero bike wheels available today and say more about why riders and racers should consider them.